-To the best of our knowledge (as of 6 December 2018), the final deadline for Spring application for international students currently residing outside the United States is 1 September.
+The final deadline for Spring application for international students currently residing outside the United States is 1 September.
 For the most up-to-date information regarding international-student admissions, see here.

 The application deadline for Spring admission is 1 November, but there are rarely more than 1 or 2 funded positions available.
 Occasionally, funding for a GRA/GTA position becomes available after the beginning of the Fall semester.
 For a student beginning in the Spring semester, courses will be somewhat out of sequence.
 However, it is generally easy to coordinate any differences.

 Although OU has a policy that allows for direct admission into a Ph.D. program, the School of Meteorology strongly advises you to first enroll as an MS degree student.
 After you have begun the MS degree program, it is possible to switch to the Ph.D. program with permission from the School of Meteorology, if such a track is deemed to be optimal for you.
 For more information, please check the graduate student handbook.

 More information about the OU School of Meteorology’s graduate program can be found in the Prospective Graduate Students portion of our website.
 If you need additional information or have questions, please contact the Coordinator of Graduate Programs, Christie Upchurch, at cupchurch [at] ou.edu or 405.325.6561.